angelxuanchang/nlp-class/hw3.md

 ### Upload to Coursys

-Go to `Homework 3` on Coursys and do a group submission:
+Go to `Programming Homework 3` on Coursys and do a group submission:

 * Upload `output.zip` and `source.zip`
 * Make sure your `source.zip` matches your Gitlab repository.